-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the Long Island Power Authority and its blended component unit as of December 31, 2020 and 2019, and the respective changes in their net position and, where applicable, their cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying consolidated financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of LIPA, as of December 31, 2021 and 2020, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.